andrews-university-ecs/QuizApp-AdamHenriquez/README.md

-# finalproject-AdamHenriquez
+# Quiz App - AdamHenriquez
-finalproject-AdamHenriquez created by GitHub Classroom
+QuizApp-AdamHenriquez created by GitHub Classroom

 This is a simple quiz taker application that allows the user to create/edit questions and quiz themselves in a quiz mode.